 This is the initial public offering of Align Technology, Inc. We are offering 10,000,000 shares of our common stock.
-Our common stock will be traded on the Nasdaq National Market under the symbol "ALGN."
+We anticipate that the initial public offering price will be between \$14.00 and \$16.00 per share.
+We have applied to list our common stock on the Nasdaq National Market under the symbol "ALGN."